 A popular beach destination for locals and tourists alike, Strandhill is a wonderful place to take lessons in everything from bodyboarding to surfing.
-It's located only about eight kilometers from Sligo, the second largest city in western Ireland.
+It's located only about eight kilometers from Sligo and its many things to do outdoors.

 Or, settle down in a relaxing seaweed bath, an Irish tradition spanning hundreds of years.
 In the early 20th century, there were nine seaweed bath houses in Strandhill, the last of which was destroyed by hurricane Debbie in 1961.
 VOYA has reinstituted a bath just for this purpose.